Joan Dickinson: Site-specific, Land, and Place-based Work

 For a twelve-year period, Joan lived on a 300-acre wetland sanctuary in rural McHenry County, Illinois, where she created a series of eight immersive, dense, and ambitious works including Hunter’s Moon, Flower, The Architecture of Honey, Drove Road, and Devotion each based in the surrounding landscape(s).
 Many of these works took place over the period of a year and culminated in an event in which performers, actors, musicians, installations, objects, movements and actions, and texts converged.
 Documentation and writing from several of these projects are featured in an extensive photo-essay in TDR.

 In roughly the same time period and continuing into the present day, other work has been presented in various contemporary art spaces and theaters including: Institute of Contemporary Arts in London, 3rd Eye Center & Center for Contemporary Arts in Glasgow, PS 122 in New York City, Highways Performance Space in Santa Monica, Illinois State Museum in Springfield, and many locations in Chicago including the Lyric Opera, the Chicago Cultural Center, Hyde Park Art Center, Randolph Street Gallery, the Lurie Garden at Millennium Park, and the Museum of Contemporary Art.
 Other venues include Experimental Sound Studio, Club Lower Links, Cabaret Metro, and, in Platte Forum (Denver), Counterpath Press, and Common Name Farm.

 With Goat Island

-Dickinson's multifaceted practice includes a significant and long-time collaboration with internationally renowned Goat Island between 1988-1990, additionally contributing to the 2019 retrospective at the Chicago Cultural Center: goat island archive – we have discovered the performance by making it.
+Dickinson's multifaceted practice includes a collaboration with Goat Island between 1988 and 1990, additionally contributing to the 2019 retrospective at the Chicago Cultural Center: goat island archive – we have discovered the performance by making it.